zheruiqiu/YouTube-Summarizer/README.md

 # YouTube Video Summary

+> **Note**: This project is a fork of [YouTube AI Summarizer](https://github.com/DevRico003/youtube_summarizer) originally created by Enrico Carteciano.
+This fork includes additional features, bug fixes, and improvements while maintaining the core functionality of the original project.

-A modern Next.js application for AI-powered YouTube video summarization, forked from the original YouTube AI Summarizer project.
+A modern Next.js application for AI-powered YouTube video summarization.
 This application allows you to generate concise summaries of YouTube videos using different AI models, with support for multiple languages and summary styles.

 ## 🎯 Features